 - Always carry medical identification.
-If an emergency occurs, knowledge of your seizure disorder can help the people around you maintain your safety and provide the appropriate treatment.
+If an emergency happens, knowledge of your seizure disorder can help the people around you keep you safe and provide the appropriate treatment.

 - Make sure your family, friends, and co-workers know what to do if you have a seizure.
 (See below.)

-- It is important for you to remain active, but you should chose your sports and other activities intelligently .
+- It is important for you to stay active, but you should choose your sports and other activities wisely.
 You may want to avoid contact sports, but if your seizures are well controlled, you can lead a normal life.
 The buddy system works well, so have another person with you who knows you have seizures and what to do if you have one.
-Activities such as baseball, bike riding, canoeing, horseback riding, or hockey can be made safer by wearing helmets and life jackets and by having another person with you, but this is true for all people.
+Activities such as baseball, bike riding, canoeing, horseback riding, or hockey can be made safer by wearing helmets and life jackets and by having another person with you -- but this is true for all people.

 - If you take anticonvulsant medication, do not suddenly stop taking it or change the dosage without consulting your doctor.
 The type of anticonvulsant medication you are prescribed depends on the type of epilepsy you have, and the dose is determined by your weight, age, gender, and other factors.

 - Be alert to the risks of possible drug interactions between your anticonvulsant drugs and other medications you may take, including over-the-counter drugs.
 Always call your doctor or pharmacist if you are not sure what interactions could occur before taking any medication.
 Most pharmacists will do this for you, and the Internet has many excellent drug interaction checkers.

 - Avoid alcohol, as it can interfere with the effectiveness of your medication and may lower the brain's seizure threshold.

 What Should I Do for a Person Who Has a Seizure?

 If someone is having a seizure:

 - Do not try to hold the person down or restrain them.
 This can result in injury.